fadilahonespot/rabbit/README.md

 - install golang
 - install RabbitMQ [instruction](https://www.rabbitmq.com/download.html)
 - run main.go in root project
-- run every main.go that is in the receiver folder via the terminal
+- run every main.go that is in the receiper folder via the terminal